 10.2.
 Lock Office Door

-If possible, work in a room with a door that can be locked to prevent intrusion.
+Perform in a room with a lockable door to prevent intrusion.

 11. Remote IT Support